AntonYudin/async-pool/README.md

    }
 }
 ```
 - The Python's approach to returning data from a thread seems clumsy: you are expected to inherit a custom Thread class and store the results as members of the object.
-Would using queue.Queue be considered more idiomatic?
+Would using queue.Queue be considered more idiomatic in Python?
 Go and Rust use channels to return data from threads.
 Java and C++ use futures.
 - C++, Go, Java and Rust have standard atomic "int" implementations.
 Python requires using Mutexes for a thread-safe counter.